rapidDevGroup/autoCMS/README.md

 </div>
 ```

-This would be the same as the following with one addition repeat added by autoCMS.
+This would produce the following with one addition repeat added in the CMS.

 ```HTML
 <div>